Chapter 1. Vector Spaces(vector space)

-Recommended reading : 【Linear Algebra】 Linear Algebra Index
+Recommended post: 【Linear Algebra】 Table of Contents for Linear Algebra

 1. Matrix Operations

-① Define m × n matrix A, i-th row vector, j-th column vector as follows
+① Define an m × n matrix A, its i-th row vector, and its j-th column vector as follows

-② Zero matrix or null matrix : A matrix where all elements are 0
+② Zero matrix or null matrix : a matrix whose entries are all 0

 ③ Square matrix